 A recent article in the New York Times announced that a fantastic collection of historical jazz recordings has been acquired from the estate of William Savory.
 “The National Jazz Museum in Harlem acquired the entire set of nearly 1,000 discs, made at the height of the swing era, and has begun digitizing recordings of inspired performances by Louis Armstrong, Benny Goodman, Billie Holiday… and others that had been thought to be lost forever.”
 According to the article, some of the recordings were made by Savory on aluminum disks or even acetate.
 This is a far cry from the wax cylinders invented by Thomas Edison in the last quarter of the nineteenth-century.

-This summer, Matt Musselman and his band, Grandpa Musselman and His Syncopators,
+A few years ago, Matt Musselman and his band, Grandpa Musselman and His Syncopators,

 were asked by the Thomas Edison National Historic Park, New Jersey, to perform some ragtime music to celebrate Thomas Edison Day.